zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 Nivi: [[It's not just]] individuals
 __secretly__ despising wealth, right? __There are__ countries, groups, political parties that __overtly__ despise wealth.
 Or [[at least seem to]].

+Naval:
+That's right.
+What those countries, political parties, and groups are [[reduce]]d to is playing the zero-sum game of status.